 Accountability Plan.
-A Commonwealth of Massachusetts virtual school creates an Accountability plan by the end of its first year of operation in accordance with guidelines issued by the Department.
+A Commonwealth of Massachusetts virtual school creates an Accountability plan by the end of its first year of operation in accordance with guidelines issued by the Department of Elementary and Secondary Education (“Department”).
 An Accountability Plan articulates the goals the virtual school has set to measure its success.

 Administrator.
 Any individual duly authorized by a Commonwealth of Massachusetts virtual school's board of trustees to manage the programs and operations of the Commonwealth of Massachusetts virtual school in accordance with its certificate and in compliance with federal and state laws and regulations.